What Are Whales Doing With Amazon.com

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Amazon.com options trades today is 1238.47 with a total volume of 254,307.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Amazon.com's big money trades within a strike price range of $2850.0 to $4750.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Amazon.com's whale activity within a strike price range from $2400.0 to $4850.0 in the last 30 days.

 Amazon.com Option Volume And Open Interest Over Last 30 Days